 Portable space heaters are quite affordable these days.
 So they are popular among college students in cold dorms.
 Apartment dwellers love them too.
 Also, homeowners that haven’t yet insulating all their rooms use them as well.
+So with these units so popular, and how dangerous they can be if misused, we discuss here how to use portable space heaters safely, to help head off some of the tragedy improper operation can cause.

 These units offer rapid spot heating.
 Also, they can make up for some of the heat loss due to the following.